Anderson University President John Pistole to retire in 2025

 “The Anderson University Board of Trustees has initiated the search process for President Pistole’s successor, ensuring a smooth transition and continued excellence for the university,” a news release said.

 The Church of God established the college in 1917.
-He helped add 17 undergraduate programs, which include more than 60 majors.
+He helped add 17 undergraduate programs, upping the total to more than 60 majors.

 Pistole is a former administrator of the Transportation Security Administration.
 President Barack Obama nominated Pistole to the job, and the Senate confirmed him in June 2010.